News

 Posted

 This year Montanans voted on two election reform ballot measures CI-126 and CI-127.
-As of Wednesday morning, the votes tallied had both measures down.
+As of Wednesday afternoon, the votes tallied had both measures down and at least CI-127 appearing to fail.

 If CI-126 passes, all candidates will appear on the same primary ballot, with their preferred political party or “no party preference” listed.
 Voters will choose one candidate for each office, and the top four finishers, regardless of party, will move on to the general election.